Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 He offers four key “norms” he believes we need to rebuild.

-They seem almost too simple but at the same time radical, possibly a bit over generalised (more on this in another blog).
+They seem almost too simple, but at the same time radical, possibly a bit over generalised, and only another ‘bandaid’ if we don’t address larger, systemic factors at bay.

-For me, this book hit a nerve.
-Because we are all feeling it, aren’t we?
+This book was a reflective read.
+While there are some things I don’t inheritently agree with (I’ll expand on that in another blog) I can’t help but agree we are all feeling it, aren’t we?
 The anxiety.
 The disconnection.
 The chronically available.
 The loneliness.
 The intensity of growing up with a curated identity.
 Imagine (specifically you) your whole childhood up online… the house parties, the less than great ‘ideas’ and choices, even the language that was used that would be a first class ticket to being “cancelled” today.
 Horror movie, and our kids are living this reality.

-The Anxious Generation doesn’t promise quick fixes or saying ‘this is the way’.
+The Anxious Generation doesn’t promise quick fixes or saying ‘this is the way’ (Star Wars reference).
 But it does ask us to pause.
 To notice.
 To question the norm.
 Oh, and it also references Olivias song ‘Jealousy, Jealousy’.
 And that feels like a great way to start the conversation.